-Service includes leadership of and engagement in committees, professional organizations and groups both within and outside the university.
-Within the School of Law, teaching and clinical faculty typically receive two committee assignments, or service assignments involving an approximately equivalent time commitment.
-Administrative and program responsibilities that do not entail a course release (see Section 3 below) are service assignments that fall within this workload allocation.
-Appointment to serve as the chair of a committee with a particularly intensive work schedule in a given year or to head a particularly demanding program, center, or institute may be treated as a single assignment equivalent to two standard committee assignments.
-The proportional allocation of workload to service reflects the scope of teaching faculty responsibilities to explore innovations in legal education and to provide expertise as teaching specialists to committees, professional organizations, and groups as they respond to changes in the legal profession.
+- (a) General Definition: Service includes leadership of and engagement in committees, professional organizations, and groups both within and outside the university.
+At the discretion of the Dean, it may also include coaching student participation in competitions such as most court. - (b) Committee Assignments: Teaching and clinical faculty members typically receive two committee assignments or service assignments involving an approximately equivalent time commitment.
+Chairing a committee with a particularly intensive work schedule may be treated as a single assignment equivalent to two standard committee assignments.
+Heading a particularly demanding program, center, or institute may be treated as a single assignment equivalent to two standard committee assignments or may entitle the faculty member to a teaching release and/or compensation as defined in Section III.